rfabbri/vxd/vpe-gitflow.md

-# Some ideas to make it easier to work on shared VXL + VXD + internal Project
+# Ideas to make it easier to work on VXL + VXD + internal Project

 We call the superproject VPE: Vision Programming Environment.
 It would be a way of working in tandem, to try to make some things easier for